Boundaries: The Key to Connection and Personal Growth

 You Deserve a Life That Feels Like Safety, Not Defense

 Living with walls means your nervous system stays on guard.
 Living with boundaries means your nervous system can finally rest.
 You weren’t made to constantly explain yourself, shrink yourself, or emotionally armor up just to make other people comfortable.
-You were made to be in connection where your peace is protected, not drained.
-Where your energy is honored, not consumed.

 You can protect your peace and remain open.
 You can honor yourself and still love others well.
 You can be soft and sovereign at the same time.
+Boundaries are how you hold that beautiful paradox.

 So let’s stop calling it "cutting people off" when it's really just coming back to yourself.